CammiePone/Planning-Docs/Arcanus.md

   - [ ] + Spells cost one less aura.
   - [ ] - Melee weapons deal 50% damage.
   - [ ] - Non-magical armours only give 75% protection.
-- [ ] Players can select their School of Magic if they select the Mage Origin.
+- [ ] Players can select their Aura Affinity if they select the Mage Origin.
-  - [ ] Gives the Mage a simple spell from their selected School of Magic.
+  - [ ] Gives the Mage a simple spell from their selected Aura Type.

 ---